Davy review to look forensically at staff trading

 Activity

-However, she said that her staff found nothing to suspect any criminal activity, which would have obliged the bank, by law, to make reports to An Garda Síochána and the Office of the Director of Corporate Enforcement (ODCE).
+However, she said that her staff had found nothing to suspect any criminal activity, which would have obliged the bank, by law, to make reports to An Garda Síochána and the Office of the Director of Corporate Enforcement.

-The official declined to comment on whether the regulator will take action against individuals.
+The official declined to comment on whether the regulator would take action against individuals.

 “Any investigation instigated by Davy will lack credibility,” said Pearse Doherty, finance spokesman with Sinn Féin.
 “It is our view that this should be carried out by the Central Bank.
 The interim CEO should also clarify his knowledge of the role of Davy’s attempts to frustrate the work of the Central Bank.”